narfdotpl/loopozorg/README.markdown

 --------

   - reusable, real-life loop scripts in two lines of code
+  - ad hoc loops right in your shell
   - file creation with basic template support
   - ability to automatically open file in editor before starting a loop
   - Python